kevinpz/az-enable-encryptionathost-after-ade/README.md

 > [!Before replacing the old VM with the new one (to have the same name), verify that the duplicate VM called VM_noade is running properly!]

-You can run this command to do the start the process:
+You can run this command to start the process:
 ```bash
 pwsh replace-vm.ps1
 ```